sidhu177/UsefulSQL/Main/StoredProcedures.md

 Above is a very simplified example of taking data from source.marketing and loading on to public.lnd_marketing.
 Established Data Warehouses have such type data flows from landing tables all the way to staging -> dimension -> fact -> reporting tables.
 Most of the data flow is orchestrated using stored procedures.

 Stored Procedures are popular for storing and executing `Merge` logics.
+These days you can also invoke AWS Lambda functions from Stored Procesures [link](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/AuroraMySQL.Integrating.Lambda.html)